aninternetof/shomio/README.md

 $ firefox index.html
 ```

-To enable editing, type `setAdmin(true)` in your browser's javascript console.
+To enable editing, use the *admin* button at the bottom of the page.

 Note: You **must** click the export button (available after enabling admin) and overwrite content/content.js to save your changes.